ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/figaro-castle-escape-3.png)

 -   You will now once again be back on the WoB overworld, this time riding a chocobo
 -   First of all, ride the chocobo to Narshe
 -   Enter Alvis' house in Narshe to change party members
 -   Make a party of Celes, Edgar and Locke
     -   Technically Locke isn't required for the upcoming part, but he forces himself into your party anyway
 -   We're going to do yet another (slightly long) Airship Glitch
 -   Go back to the world map and **save** once more
-    - Be sure to not save again, until explicitly told to
+    -   Be sure to not save again, until explicitly told to!

 ---